Yeva Serdiuk

-Yeva Serdiuk (born 5 January 2004 in Chornomorsk) is a Ukrainian beach volleyball player.
+Yeva Serdiuk (born 5 January 2004) is a Ukrainian beach volleyball player.

 Early life and education

-She was born on January 5, 2004, in Chornomorsk.
+She was born on 5 January 2004, in Chornomorsk.

-She studies at the State College of Florida, Manatee–Sarasota.
+As of 2024 she was studying at the State College of Florida, Manatee–Sarasota.

 Career

+Yeva is a beach volleyball player.

 With Daria Romaniuk, Yeva represented Ukraine at the European U-18 Beach Volleyball Championships, held in Ljubljana, winning a silver medal.

 In 2022, Serdiuk/Romaniuk became world champions at the 2022 FIVB Beach Volleyball U19 World Championships in Dikili.

 Since 2023, Anhelina Khmil became her partner, and they won bronze medals at the 2023 Ukrainian National Beach Volleyball U22 Championships.
 Khmil/Serdiuk competed at the 2023 European U22 Beach Volleyball Championships without reaching semi-finals.